Road Wars (TV series): Transmissions

 There have been eight series of Road Wars.
 Four special episodes have been shown including two American episodes (known as Road Wars USA), which aired in 2005, where British police from the series travel to the U.S. to see the difference in police and criminal behaviour and two Christmas specials shown in 2003 and 2004.
 Three compilation editions entitled "Ultimate Road Wars", featuring action from the first six series, first aired on Sky1 on 11 November, 13 November and 1 December 2008.

 Special

 In a special two part series called Road Wars USA, Andy Samuels and Chris Piggott spent a couple of months attached to a Gang Unit in Cicero, Illinois, near Chicago, to note how law enforcement is practised in the United States.

+Notable death

+On 5 December 2017, an on-duty policeman PC James Dixon, who appeared in the show was killed in a motorcycle collision along with a 91-year old woman on the A4 road in Wargrave, Berkshire.
+He was 39 years old.

 International broadcasts

 The Road Wars series has also been sold to these television networks and stations: